DeanGilewicz/Footy_Favorites/Readme.md

 ## Footy Favorites

-A small app that allows users to log different trips that they have been on.
+A small app that allows users to log their upcoming trips or previus trips.

 How to use it
 * Clone my repo